tawdesangeeta1973-coder/tawdesangeeta1973-coder/README.md

 ## About me

-I am a student learning defensive cybersecurity with a focus on understanding how real systems fail and how organizations can reduce risk.
+I am learning defensive cybersecurity with a focus on understanding how real systems fail and how organizations can reduce risk.

 My long-term goal is to develop the mindset required for responsible security leadership.